J100x/J100x.github.io/_posts/2014-3-3-Hello-World.md

 I am an experienced blockchain professional with over ten years of experience in strategic investments across the globe as well as five years in blockchain investment research.

-Passionate investor about all things blockchain, machine learning, & AI.
+Passionate investor about all things blockchain, machine learning & AI.

 **Dissertation (composed by 2 projects)**